 6. Explore the Riverwalk

-The extensive Riverwalk Park is a point of pride among Chattanoogans—and for good reason.
+The extensive Riverwalk is a point of pride among Chattanoogans—and for good reason.
 The paved riverfront path originates at the Walnut Street Bridge and stretches continuously for nine miles to the Chickamauga Dam.
 This section is scenic, mostly flat, and offers plenty of bathrooms and rest areas.
 A second segment was added in recent years that travels along the river in the other direction, spanning several miles to St. Elmo at the foot of Lookout Mountain.

 7. Get on the Water